 Faculty and Staff - NPS Design Thinking Community

-Ms. Anita Salem, Graduate School of Defense Management (GSDM)
+Ms. Anita Salem, Department Defense Management (DDM)

 Anita is a design researcher with extensive experience in human-centered design.
 She works in the public and private sectors helping to integrate design research into the development of new processes, policies, and technologies.
 Anita received her Master degree from the University of Washington in Human-Centered Design and Engineering in 1997.
 Read more here.